webplatform/docs/tutorials/box_model/index.md

 |Checked_Out=No
 }}
 {{Byline}}
-{{Summary_Section|This article briefly describes the CSS box model and how the elements are layed out when they are displayed.
+{{Summary_Section|This article briefly describes the CSS box model and how the elements are layed out when they are displayed on the browser}}

-}}
 {{Tutorial
 |Content=== Information: Box Model ==